GA Anderson writes about mystical and psychological symbol interpretations and how to apply them to your dreams.

 The fact that there are several dream situations that are common among dreamers (i.e. screaming but no sound comes out, running but getting nowhere, naked in a clothed environment, etc.) is a strong supporting argument for those who believe that dreams mean something.

 The question, "I saw a star in my dream, what does my dream mean?" has some very specific answers from dream interpreters that also consider other factors involved in your dream.
 But even without the specifics, most will offer a general explanation for stars as dream symbols.

 The Mystical Star Interpretation

 Dreaming of stars is considered very symbolic—both in mystical and psychological dream interpretations.
-Typically, there may be significant difference in these two types of interpretations, but in the case of dream stars, there are undeniable similarities.
+Typically, there may be a significant difference in these two types of interpretations, but in the case of dream stars, there are undeniable similarities.
 The star symbolizes guidance.

 The Star as a Symbol of Guidance